snowflakedb/snowflake-cli-templates/dcm_project/README.md

   - definitions/.*
 ```

-## Working on DMC Projects with Snowflake CLI
+## Working on DCM Projects with Snowflake CLI

 ### 1. Initialize a DCM Project from the template